 H.B.
-No. 112 aims to establish Texas Science Park Districts in counties with populations of 800,000 or more, or adjacent to such counties, by introducing Chapter 398 to the Local Government Code.
-The bill outlines the purpose and operational framework of these districts, which include fostering a resilient domestic supply chain, promoting scientific research and technological innovation, and supporting collaboration between educational institutions and technology companies.
-Importantly, the bill clarifies that these districts will not serve as agents for private interests, even though they may provide benefits to them.
+No. 112 proposes the creation of Texas Science Park Districts in counties with populations of 800,000 or more, or adjacent to such counties, by introducing Chapter 398 to the Local Government Code.
+The bill outlines the districts' objectives, which include enhancing the domestic supply chain, promoting scientific research and technological innovation, and fostering collaboration between educational institutions and the science and technology industry.
+It emphasizes that these districts will not serve as agents for private interests, even though they may provide benefits to them.
+The bill also details the process for establishing a district, which involves a petition to the Texas Economic Development and Tourism Office and the formation of a temporary board of directors to oversee initial operations.

 Statutes affected: